 Greg is CEO of the Jazz Leadership Project, a private company that uses the principles and practices of jazz music as a cultural technology to enhance leadership success and team excellence.
 Along with his wife and partner, Jewel Kinch-Thomas, the Jazz Leadership Project works with firms such as JPMorgan Chase, Verizon, TD Bank, and Google.
 The leadership blog TuneIntoLeadership.com features both of their writings.

 Greg has been a professional journalist for over 25 years, writing for publications such as Village Voice, Salon, Guardian Observer, The Root, American Legacy, New Republic, Uptown, among others, including the New York Daily News, for which he was the jazz columnist for several years.
-As an editor, Greg has worked with Forbes Media’s American Legacy Woman magazine and was the founding Editor-in-Chief of Harlem World magazine.
+As an editor, Greg has worked with Forbes Media’s American Legacy Woman magazine and was the founding Editor-in-Chief of Harlem World magazine in the early 2000s.

-He currently serves as a Senior Fellow of the Institute for Cultural Evolution.
 As an educator, Greg taught a course in 2020 titled “Cultural Intelligence: Transcending Race, Embracing Cosmos.”
-More recently, he co-facilitated a six-month class, titled “Stepping Up: Wrestling with America’s Past, Reimagining Its Future, Healing Together.”
+Thereafter, he co-facilitated a six-month class titled “Stepping Up: Wrestling with America’s Past, Reimagining Its Future, Healing Together.”
+Greg has lectured on jazz and American thought at institutions such as Columbia, Hamilton, Ben Gurion University, Dartmouth, and Harvard.

 To address the existential challenges of our time, we need to engage in conversation across differences, to see that others also experience the pain of loss and the blues of life.
 Whatever our political leanings, we need to relate to others with respect and deep empathy, grounded in shared cultural citizenship and civic leadership.